Ellendale, St. Louis: 2011 chemical fire

-A five-alarm chemical fire at Chemisphere Corporation occurred about 2:30 AM on Monday, June 20, 2011, according to an online news article that day by Kim Bell of the Saint Louis Post-Dispatch.
+A five-alarm chemical fire at Chemisphere Corporation occurred about 2:30 AM on Monday, June 20, 2011, according to an online news article that day by Kim Bell of the St. Louis Post-Dispatch.
 The fire forced hundreds of people from their homes, shut down an interstate and brought hazardous materials teams to the scene.
 The fire was spotted by people driving along Interstate 44.
 The plant is in the 2100 block of Cliffton Avenue.
 Flames were shooting into the air, and an orange glow and smoke could be seen for miles.
 By 7:00 AM, most of the 500 residents who had been evacuated were allowed to return home, though they were not allowed to take their cars.
 Though no hazardous levels of chemicals were detected and no one aside from three firemen with minor shake injuries were injured, some people said they sensed a metallic taste in their mouths (the company has a rail spur that brings in rail cars carrying solvent-distribution products such as glycol ethers, alcohol, aliphatic hydrocarbons, alkalis, aromatic hydrocarbons, chlorinated solvents, acids, glycol ether esters, surfactants, glycols and glycerins, plasticizers and esters).